Best Freshwater Aquarium Fish Combination

 In general, they are similar to guppies in terms of environmental requirements, but outwardly, they are larger and have a variety of colors and body shapes.
 Just do not buy a lot of male swordsmen in one aquarium; they will fight!

 Danio Rerio or Zebrafish

 Danio Rerio is a small elegant fish.
-For its small size, peaceful disposition, and unpretentiousness, it has gained great popularity among owners of aquariums.
+It has gained great popularity among owners of aquariums because of its small size, peaceful disposition, and unpretentiousness.

 These fish need to start 5-6 pieces at once, as they live in flocks.
 The Danio must have a free place to swim at the surface, as it is a very mobile fish.